-At Anglia Ruskin University, we celebrate the diversity of our student population.
-We have developed the Student Snapshots using registration data from our students.
+At Anglia Ruskin University, we celebrate the diversity of our population.
+We have developed Student Snapshots using registration data from our students.

-Like a photograph, the Snapshot gives an impression of our student body on the day it was taken and serves as a rough guide to our student and staff communities as to the diversity that can be found across our campuses.
+Like a photograph, Snapshots give an impression of our student bodies on the day they were taken and serve as a rough guide to the diversity that can be found across our campuses.

 This data has been taken from our student record system, ASTRA.
 Students declare this information themselves during the registration process.
 Please note that these figures include students from Cambridge Ruskin International College and Globe Education Services.
-Students who are enrolled on courses where the location is recorded as ‘Distance Learning’ are not included in the snapshot.
+Students who are enrolled on courses where the location is recorded as ‘Distance learning’ are not included in the snapshot.

 The November update includes a new indicator showing the percent of students from a low participation neighbourhood.

 In creating the faculty-based snapshots, and as a result dealing with lower numbers of students - there are more instances highlighting the application of our methodology.
 It is important to note that where percentages are under 1%, they are subsumed into the 'other', or equivalent, categories where possible.
 For example, in terms of religion any individual categories with a response rate of less than 1% (eg Spiritual) are subsumed into the Other Religion or Belief category.
 In applying this same logic to all categories, we therefore run the risk of colleagues assuming that – for example – 'there are no students that have declared their religion as Spiritual' when in fact there might be, just less than 1%.